azsk/DevOpsKit-docs/ReleaseNotes/RN190916.md

     *	N/A.

 *	Privileged Identity Management (PIM)
-    * Fixed an issue where activating PIM role at resource level wasn�t working before.
+    * Fixed an issue where activating PIM role at resource level wasn't working before.
     * While extending PIM assignments using the Set-AzSKPIMConfiguration cmdlet, if the provided assignment duration exceeds the maximum allowed days for assignment, the command will assign role only for the maximum allowed days.
     * Assignment state of eligible roles will now be displayed when Get-AzSKPIMConfiguration cmdlet is used with -ListMyEligibleRoles switch.